drewkotarski/Bubble-Trouble-2/README.md

 - Bug fixing before the final presentation, as well as helping with the HUD and bubble physics

 ### Michael Danino @mdanino94
-will work on...
-- Polishing the player controls I already implemented in my exploration, possibly adding multiple sprites for when walking left/right
+- Polished the player controls I already implemented in my exploration, added multiple sprites for when walking left/right
-- Creating a HUD that will show a menu for enabling/disabling sound, a timer, and level indicator, as well as basic bubble physics
+- Created a HUD that shows a level indicator and the number of lives left.
-- Any necessary bug fixing related to this, as well as helping with collision detection/drawing multiple objects when necessary. lost screen image from http://4vector.com/i/free-vector-laughing-and-pointing-emoticon_133428_Laughing_and_pointing_emoticon.jpg win screen image from http://gclipart.com/wp-content/uploads/2017/02/Smiling-sun-with-sunglasses-clipart.jpeg
+- Implemented basic bubble physics
+- Helped with player-bubble collision detection.
+- Changed original implementation with hard-coded bubble objects to a list of bubble objects that can be mapped/filtered/folded on.
+- Random bug fixing

+lost screen image from http://4vector.com/i/free-vector-laughing-and-pointing-emoticon_133428_Laughing_and_pointing_emoticon.jpg

+win screen image from http://gclipart.com/wp-content/uploads/2017/02/Smiling-sun-with-sunglasses-clipart.jpeg